stefanomattoccia/stefanomattoccia.github.io/_pages/publications.md

   - /publications.html
 ---

-List of publications and patents.
+This is the complete list of my publications and patents.
 Most documents can be found through Google Scholar or publisher's repositories.

 Journal papers
 ------